DonaldKellett/PHPTester/README.md

 ## Documentation

 Please note that the Documentation is only meant as a simple, brief guide on the methods available in the `PHPTester` testing framework and how to use them.
-In case of doubt, please refer to the **demos** and if you still don't understand how a particular method works, feel free to [contact me](mailto:dleung@connect.kellettschool.com).
+In case of doubt, please refer to the **demos** (in the `demo` folder) and if you still don't understand how a particular method works, feel free to [contact me](mailto:dleung@connect.kellettschool.com).

 ### Core